mikljohansson/mbot-vision/README.md

 Put your own recorded videos into `dataset/recorded/videos` and images into `dataset/recorded/images`.
-You can for example record some videos of the objects you want to detect, 10-20 minutes of video should be enough to get going with.
+You can for example record some videos of the objects you want to detect using your smartphone, 10-20 minutes of video should be enough to get going with.

+Another option is to put a SDcard into the ESP32 and use the record button on the robot web to start recording images.
+The put these jpg images into `dataset/recorded/images`.
+By default it will record one image per second, so you can drive the mBot robot around via remote and record a set of training images.

 Run `make dataset` to create the training dataset.
 This will: